November 1-3, 2023

 Youth award nominations may be submitted by stakeholders that work/volunteer with juvenile justice-involved youth (including but not limited to Juvenile Probation Officers, Service Providers, Juvenile Court Judges, etc.) provided the nomination form includes required signatures.

-- Youth gain recognition of their accomplishments at the Conference.
+• Youth gain recognition of their accomplishments at the James E. Anderson Pennsylvania Conference on Juvenile Justice.

 The JCJC Awards Committee is accepting nominations for the Outstanding Achievement Award and the Creative Expression Contest, both of which are described below.

-Creative Expression Contest - Using the theme “Believe in My Steps for Tomorrow,” youth are to submit an original creative expression project in one of the following three categories: Poster, Written (essay, poem, story, etc.), or Mixed Media (dance, song, audio, video, or photography).
-This contest has a fifteen (15) and under category and a sixteen (16) and over category.
+Creative Expression Contest- Using the theme “The Real Story: My Battle, My Strength” youth are to submit an original creative expression project in one of the following three categories: Poster, Written (essay, poem, story, etc.); or Mixed Media (Dance, song, audio, video, or photography).
+This contest has a fifteen (15) and under category, and a sixteen (16) and over category.

 Outstanding Achievement Award - The Outstanding Achievement Award submission consists of a narrative description of a youth’s outstanding qualities of community service, victim reparation, academic accomplishments, school attendance, citizenship, attitude, extra-curricular activities, peer relationships, significant life experience, and positive changes in behavior.